rmemory/react-basic-boilerplate/README.md

 ```

 * Webpack is the mechanism that wraps around the whole thing from a "build perspective".
-It handles the module bundling, transpiling, configuration details, makes development easier with a web development server, determines how assets are bundled, CSS compilation, deployment etc.
+It handles the module bundling, transpiling, configuration details, makes development easier with a web development server, determines how assets are bundled, CSS compilation, deployment etc. I have heavily commented the webpack files.
+You can refer to those for more details.

+# Credits

+I gathered the information to pull all of this together from various places, far too many to count, nor do I even know where to start to give individual credit.
+If you feel you need credit, let me know.